Psychology and Magic in Dancesport – How They Can Increase Your Performance

 Do you want to perform at your maximum?
 Sleeping is an essential player in recovering.
 OK, so then how can we use knowledge from psychology to make the best out of your sleep?

 First of all, you need to understand that your body has its own clock, scientifically called circadian rhythms.
-You can notice these rhythms when you stay up all night and you realize at around 4:00 or 5:00 in the morning that you can’t focus anymore and your body temperature decreases.
+You can notice these rhythms when you stay up all night and you realize at around 4:00 or 5:00 in the morning that you can’t focus anymore.
+Then your body temperature decreases.

 Paying attention to your circadian rhythm will also dictate you the amount of sleep you need and the hours that you need to fall asleep at.
 Isn’t there the 8 hours per night rule?